jbiatek/BSGRulebook/rulebook.md

 However, if the effect specifies a certain player, like the President, and that player cannot be moved or is already in that location, the effect may be chosen even though it cannot be accomplished.
 For example, if given a choice between "Lose 2 morale" and "send the President to Sickbay", the second option can be chosen even if the President cannot be moved to Sickbay.

+### Execution

+Executions are handled differently based on which Loyalty deck style was used when setting up the game: _extra card_ from Exodus or _original_.
+Follow one or the other, not both!
+The _extra card_ procedure only works with the extra loyalty card.
+Follow this procedure, taking care to only do *one* of the two styles:

+1. Discard your entire hand of Skill Cards, any Quorum cards *attached to your character* (these are cards like "Assign Vice President", not the *hand* of Quorum cards), any Mutiny cards, and if playing with Daybreak, any miracle tokens.
+If not playing with Daybreak, once-per-game status isn't affected by execution: you, as a player, may use exactly one per game.
+1. _Extra card only: If the player executed was the current player, their turn will immediately be over after the execution is resolved._
+1. Prove your loyalty:
+    - Cylons & Cylon Leaders
+        - If you were a hidden Cylon player, reveal *one* "You Are a Cylon" card and keep the rest of your Loyalty cards face down.
+Do not take the action on that card.
+Follow the rest of the normal procedure for revealing as a Cylon, but do not draw a Super Crisis card.
+        - If you were a Cylon Leader or an exposed Cylon, do the same thing but ignore any instructions about Loyalty cards.
+As always, Cylon Leaders *do not reveal their agenda or motive!*
+    - Human
+        1. Reveal *all* your Loyalty cards, showing that none are Cylon cards.
+For "Final Five" cards, resolve the text for execution.
+        1. The fleet loses 1 morale.
+(If this causes Dee to be executed, resolve her execution after this one is finished.)
+        1. Return your character and token(s) to the box, removing them from the game.
+Discard any Trauma tokens.
+        1. _Extra card only: Discard all of your loyalty cards._
+        1. _Original only: If you were Boomer, and the Sleeper Agent phase hasn't happened yet, draw 1 new Loyalty card._ (Extra card will do this later.)
+        1. Choose a new character, with no restriction on type.
+You may not choose an alternate version of an existing character, and you may not choose a Cylon Leader.
+If there are no more characters left, humans lose.
+        1. Start in the normal Setup location for that character, or the Hangar Deck if that location is completely unavailable (for example, Colonial One has been destroyed).
+During the New Caprica phase before Galactica returns, start in Resistance HQ.
+        1. _Extra card only: Add 1 "Not a Cylon" card to the Loyalty deck, shuffle, and draw 1 new card.
+If you were Boomer, and the Sleeper Agent phase hasn't happened yet, draw 1 more Loyalty card._
+        1. Distribute any former titles to the first in the line of succession, taking into account the new character.
+Existing titles do not change hands, even if the new character is higher in the line of succession.
+        1. If the executed character was the Mutineer, the new character receives the Mutineer card again and follows the instructions for becoming the Mutineer.
+        1. If playing with Trauma tokens, draw 3 new Trauma tokens.
+If a "disaster" token is drawn, set it aside and draw a new one to replace it, then return the "disaster" token to the pool (just like at the start of the game).
+        1. If one of these characters was chosen, there are some addtional rules and clarifications:
+            - Boomer:
+                - If after the Sleeper Agent phase, start in the Brig.
+                - _Original only: If before the Sleeper Agent phase, shuffle 1 "Not A Cylon" card into the Loyalty deck._
+                - _Extra card only: Shuffle 1 "Not a Cylon" card into the Loyalty deck no matter what phase it is.
+If it's after Sleeper Agent, draw an additional Loyalty card._
+            - Helo: Start out "Stranded" even though it is not the beginning of the game.
+            - Apollo: Start in a viper from the reserves.
+If none are available, start in the Hangar Deck.
+            - Gaius Baltar:
+                - If before the Sleeper Agent phase, shuffle 1 "Not a Cylon" cad into the Loyalty deck and draw 1 Loyalty card.
+                - _Original only: If after the Sleeper Agent phase, Gaius may not use his Cylon Detector ability._
+            - Anders: Skip the Receive Skill cards step of your first turn as Anders due to "Starts on the Bench".
+            - Tom Zarek (Military): Draw a Mutiny card due to "Disruptive".

+You cannot use a new character's ability on the effect that executed the previous character.
+For example, if a Quorum card executes a player who comes back as Tory Foster, she cannot then use her "Adaptable" ability on that Quorum card.
+A new character can, however, use an ability on things that happen soon after.
+For example, if the Airlock is used to execute a player who comes back as William Adama, the "discard cards" step of the Skill check comes after the "determine result" step which caused the execution.
+This means that William Adama may use his once-per-game "Command" ability to draw those cards into his hand instead.

 ### Titles

 Titles can only be held by human players.
 Cylon Leaders cannot hold titles even while Infiltrating.
 When a human is revealed to be a Cylon, the first player in the line of succession for that title claims it.